arunabharjun/reactjs-news/README.md

 npm start
 ```

-The app should have opened in your default browser, but if didn't, visit [http://localhost:3000/](http://localhost:3000/)
+The app should have opened in your default browser, but if it didn't, visit [http://localhost:3000/](http://localhost:3000/)

 ## 🌟 Features